Headless CMS vs. static site generator: how to get the best of both worlds

-A headless CMS like Contentstack gives you the flexibility to use the front-end frameworks you already know (React, Angular, Vue, etc.) and integrate with a static site generator — such as Gatsby — that’s compatible with your frontend framework.
+A headless CMS like Contentstack allows you to use the front-end frameworks you already know (React, Angular, Vue, etc.) and integrate with a static site generator — such as Gatsby — compatible with your front-end framework.
 This saves you the time and effort of learning a bunch of new theme integrations and customizations.

 Using an SSG like Gatsby.js, Nuxt, Next.js, etc., you can create static sites or single-page applications (SPAs) and build server-side rendering capabilities into your websites in three simple steps: